-In life, we have to learn to forgive, so we can liberate ourselves from the pain of the hurt someone has caused us.
 Anywhere you go, there will always be people who will hurt you, intentionally or unintentionally.
 It’s a part of life we cannot escape.
-However, what truly matters is how we respond to these offenses.
+It is important, however, to forgive whoever it is, as soon as you can, so you can liberate yourself from the hurt.
+What truly matters is how we respond to these offenses.
 Holding on to grudges and harbouring anger only brings us more pain and suffering.
 The key to finding peace and happiness lies in the powerful act of forgiveness.

 Forgiveness is not an easy task.
 It requires a great deal of strength and courage to let go of the hurt inflicted upon us.
 But when we finally summon that strength and choose to forgive, something magical happens.
 We liberate ourselves from the chains that bind us to the past, allowing us to move forward with our lives.